aershov24/FSC_Candidates_Test/README.md

 * Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo to the MLSC Candidate repo
 * Send us email when you happy us to verify it

-# How To Choose Good Interview Question
+# How To Choose/Write Good Interview Questions

 When choosing the good interview question use several simple tactics: